relativityboy/dw-backbone/README.md

         //'include':['atributeName'] - A whitelist.
 Only these will be used to hydrate the model
         //'exclude:[] - A blacklist.
 These items will not be used to hydrate the model },
-      'to':{ //supports everything 'from' does, and is used with .toJSON calls.
+      'to':{  //is used with .toJSON calls. only difference between it
-        'convert':'toUnderscored'
+              // and .from is 'inputs' is called 'attrs' 'convert':'toUnderscored',
+        'attrs':{
+          'a_bc':{
+            fn:'stringify'
+           }
+        }
       }
     }
   }